KathleenDollard/DragonFruit2/ReadMe.md

 }
 ```

-Registration requires a partial class, which you might be unfamiliar with.
+Registration requires a nested partial class, which you might be unfamiliar with.
 Trust me it works!

 ### Default values